Senate health care bill changes revealed: What to know

 While the draft bill does not change the steep cuts in funding to Medicaid, it does give states more flexibility for spending in the event of a public health emergency.

-States also are able to apply for waivers for community-based services for disabled and aged populations, according to the proposal.
+States are also able to apply for waivers for community-based services for disabled and aged populations, according to the proposal.

 High-risk patients